deadlydog/AzureDevOps.WindowsScheduledTasks/ReadMe.md

 - Install a Windows Scheduled Task by specifying properties inline, XML inline, or from an XML file.
   - Replace an existing Windows Scheduled Task of the same name by overwriting it.
-- Enable, Disable, and Uninstall a Windows Scheduled Task.
+- Enable, Disable, Start, Stop, and Uninstall a Windows Scheduled Task.
   - Supports wildcards for modifying many Schedules Tasks easily, or when you only know part of the Scheduled Task's name.
 - Multiple computers can be specified to easily run the task against all of them.
 - Supports connecting to remote computers via WinRM and optionally using [CredSSP][CredSspDocumentationUrl].